Tropical degenerations and stable rationality: Tropical calculation of the stable birational volume

 \eqref{it:orbit} Let $\Sigma$ be the normal fan of $\Delta_g$ and let $\Sigma'$ be the complete refinement of $\Sigma$ associated with the proper birational toric morphism $X\to \mathbb{P}_{F}(\Delta_g)$.
 Let $\sigma'$ be a cone in $\Sigma'$ and denote by $\sigma$ the unique minimal cone of $\Sigma$ containing $\sigma'$.
 Let $\delta$ be the face of $\Delta_g$ dual to $\sigma$.
 Then the intersection of $Z(g)$ with the orbit $O(\sigma)$ is isomorphic to $Z^o(g_{\delta})$, and the intersection of $Y$ with $O(\sigma')$ is the inverse image of $Z^o(g)$ under the torus fibration $O(\sigma')\to O(\sigma)$.
 Thus $Z^o(g_\delta)$ is smooth if and only if $Y\cap O(\sigma')$ is smooth.

 \eqref{it:toroidal} This result is well-known to experts; it follows from the fact that $Z^o(g)$ is a sch\"on hypersurface in the torus $\Spec F[M_{\Delta_g}]$, in the sense of Tevelev -- see in particular Theorem 1.4 and the subsequent remark in \cite{tevelev}.
 If $X$ is smooth, then it was proved already in \cite{Khovanskii} that $Y$ is smooth, as well.
 For the reader's convenience, we will give a direct argument that covers both the smooth and the singular case.
-Replacing $M$ by $M_{\Delta_g}$ if necessary, we may assume that $\Delta_g$ has maximal dimension in $M_{\R}$, so that $M=M_{\Delta_g}$.
+In the language of logarithmic geometry, we will show that $Y$ is log smooth when we endow it with the pullback of the canonical log structure on the toric variety $X$.